-Our New York landlord tenant attorneys have particular expertise in protecting the legal rights of commercial tenants against abusive cooperative boards, condo boards, and landlords in the five boroughs of New York City.
+Our New York landlord-tenant dispute lawyers have particular expertise in protecting the legal rights of commercial tenants against abusive cooperative boards, condo boards, and landlords in the five boroughs of New York City.
 We have the experience, legal skills, and tenacity to bring New York City landlords and boards to their knees.
 Recently, we protected the long-term commercial leasehold interest of a national telecommunications provider by obtaining a temporary restraining order that stopped a landlord in Flushing, Queens from carrying out its threat to demolish a building where our client operates a cell tower.
 Our commercial litigators know how to effectively litigate lawsuits against landlords in New York City.

 We Get Results: